Aldo Oviglio

-Aldo Oviglio (7 December 1873–19 August 1942) was an Italian lawyer and politician, who served as the first minister of justice in the Mussolini government between October 1922 and January 1925.

-Born in Rimini and raised also in Pesaro and Rovigo, Oviglio moved to Bologna for his university education in 1892.
-He joined the Italian Radical Party, and served several terms in Bologna's municipal and provincial councils.
-On 21 November 1920, Oviglio joined the National Fascist Party.
-He was elected to the Chamber of Deputies in the 1921 general election, and appointed minister of justice on 31 October 1922.
-He resigned from office after the assassination of Giacomo Matteotti, and was appointed a senator on 24 January 1929.
+Aldo Oviglio (Rimini, 7 December 1873 – Ronerio, 19 August 1942) was an Italian lawyer and fascism politician who served, among other, as Mussolini's first minister of justice between 1922 and 1925.
+Born and raised in Emilia-Romagna, Oviglio initially joined the Italian Radical Party, serving several terms in Bologna's municipal and provincial councils, before joining the National Fascist Party in 1920.
+He was then elected to the Chamber of Deputies in 1921, became minister of justice (1922–1925), and finally senator (1929–1942).

 Early life and education

 Oviglio was born in Rimini on 7 December 1873 to parents Francesco and Ida Malvolti.
 During his secondary education, his family moved to Pesaro, and then to Rovigo.
 At this time, he began contributing columns in the democratic newspaper L'Adigetto, expressing opposition to Corriere del Polesine, a local newspaper edited by Alberto Bergamini whom Bergamini duelled on 7 December 1894.

 Oviglio attended the University of Padua.
 In 1892, he enrolled at the University of Bologna from which he graduated with a law degree.